Froy-LAN/PythonScripts/README.md

 # PythonScripts

-Navigate into a script's respective folder to read more about it.

 auto_tested: uses unittest to automate testing validity of data, and the Faker module creates valid data entries that can feed the process.

 backup: uses subprocess module to call Linux tool 'rsync' within python script, and speeds up the process using multiprocessing